howardchung/socialtracker/README.md

 A Rails application for keeping track of social networking friends.

-Currently Twitter is supported, Facebook support may be coming.
+Twitter and Facebook are supported.

 http://socialtracker.herokuapp.com